semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 This article is the first of many to come about Elasticsearch.
 Elasticsearch is a vast and amazing technology, and I could write thousands of lines about it.

-So first, let me introduce the roadmap we'll follow all along these articles :
+So first, let me introduce the summary of very this first article :

 1. A smooth introduction to Elasticsearch
 2. Theorical approach : What's under the armor of Elasticsearch ?